parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Software architecture is a design created as a solution to a relatively large and complex software engineering problem."

-^ We got a lot of comments like this.
+^ PARIS: We got a lot of comments like this.
 Fairly straightforward, unambiguous comments on software architecture.
 I don't think too many folks at this conference would disagree with this, no?

 ---